 Bullying is a widespread problem among today’s youth.

 - Establish and enforce clear rules for appropriate behavior.
-Ensure that staff models the expected behaviors.
+Ensure that staff model the expected behaviors.

 - Establish a clear protocol for staff to follow when they encounter bullying.